MalekMansour/Killer-Invasion/Documentation.md

 # Base
-This is a complete documentation of the making of the horror game "Killers Invasion" by Domingo.
+This is a complete documentation of the making of the horror game "Killer Invasion".
 The game will be made using Unity & C#
 The game will be published on Itch.io & Gamejolt & possibly Steam